libelle17/autofax/README.md

 <b>crontab</b> in order to be called in adjustable
 intervals.
-To avoid this, either &rsquo;<b>cronminut</b>&rsquo; can be set to <b>0</b>, or the already generated autofax entry can be commented out with a leading &rsquo;<b>#</b>&rsquo;.</p>
+To avoid this, either &rsquo;<b>cronminut</b>&rsquo; can be set to <b>0</b>, or the already generated autofax entries can be commented out with a leading &rsquo;<b>#</b>&rsquo;.</p>

 <p style="margin-left:11%; margin-top: 1em">9) The program